Skip to content

 Offshore VA: $500-$1,500/mo for a full-time assistant plus ~$200 in tools and management overhead.
 In-house part-time VA: $3,000-$5,000/mo including benefits and payroll taxes.
 Domestic full-time VA: $4,000-$7,000/mo.

-The headline comparison: Juice Growth at $1,500/mo vs an offshore full-time VA at $1,200/mo looks close.
-But the comparable VA covers 40 hours a week of one person in their timezone.
-Juice covers 24/7 with no time-zone gaps.
+The headline comparison: a flat monthly for systems that run 24/7, vs an offshore full-time VA at $1,200/mo covering 40 hours a week of one person in their timezone.
+The Juice workflows have no time-zone gaps, no sick days, and no turnover.

 The hidden cost of a VA is management.
 Owners consistently underestimate how much time they spend training, supervising, correcting, and replacing VAs.
 For a solo owner, that time is often the most expensive thing in the whole equation.